Localization of Brain Activity from EEG/MEG Using MV-PURE Framework: Iterative Implementation and Numerical Examples

 \subsection{Iterative Implementation}

-In view of our assumption introduced in Remark~\ref{saturation}, the number of active sources $l_0$ is known.
-Thus, it may seem at first that it is sufficient to evaluate multi-source indices for $l=l_0$ only.
-However, brute-force evaluation of a multi-source index over $l_0$-dimensional domain is infeasible, as it contains ${s}\choose{l_0}$ elements, where $s$ is the total number of all possible locations of active sources.
+In view of our original assumption that the number of active sources $l_0$ is known, it may seem at first glance that it is sufficient to evaluate multi-source indices for $l=l_0$ only.
+However, in practice, $l_0$ is usually estimated from the data, or using some stopping criterion for the applied iterative algorithm.
+This determines an effective number of sources $\tilde{l}_0$ which is an approximation of the true~$l_0.$ Moreover, regardless whether $l_0$ or $\tilde{l}_0$ is available, a brute-force evaluation of a multi-source index over multidimensional domain is in most cases infeasible, as it contains ${s}\choose{l_0}$ \Big(or ${s}\choose{\tilde{l}_0}$\Big) elements, where $s$ is the total number of all possible locations of active sources.

 Therefore, for the numerical implementation of the proposed indices, we follow \cite{Moiseev2011} and adapt the iterative procedure used previously for MAI and MPZ activity indices.\footnote{The iterative procedure used in \cite{Moiseev2011} considers also finding orientation of the dipole sources.
-We have omitted this step in the proposed implementation, as in this paper we focus on the source localization problem.} This procedure discovers locations of sources sequentially, beginning with the strongest source.
+We have omitted this step in the proposed implementation assuming orientations known from the forward model.} This procedure discovers locations of sources sequentially, beginning with the strongest source.
 As described in \cite{Moiseev2011}, such approach meets the specifics of the inverse problem in EEG/MEG well, and is capable of closely approximating the optimal solution.
-The algorithm works as follows:
+For the sake of notational compliance of the presentation, we have used $l_0$ in the following pseudocode, as its logic is unchanged if $l_0$ is replaced by $\tilde{l}_0.$